FreedomBen/rtl8188ce-linux-driver/README.md

 make
 ```

 4\.
 Remove existing kernel modules.
 You may want to write these down before moving just in case.
-Record the output of "lsmod | grep ^rtl":
+Record the output of "lsmod | grep ^rtl" (pay attention to the backticks!):

 ```bash